Yagoona - Birrong

 Yagoona - Birrong's population is younger than the national pattern

-Yagoona-Birrong has a median age of 35 years, slightly younger than Greater Sydney's 37 and Australia's national average of 38 years.
-The age group of 5-14 years comprises 14.0% of the population, higher than Greater Sydney's percentage, while the 35-44 cohort makes up 12.8%.
-Between 2021 and present, the 75 to 84 age group has increased from 4.1% to 5.0% of the population.
-Conversely, the 55 to 64 age group has decreased from 11.7% to 10.7%.
-By 2041, projections indicate significant demographic shifts in Yagoona-Birrong.
-The 75 to 84 age cohort is expected to rise substantially by 883 people (75%), from 1,177 to 2,061.
-Notably, the combined age groups of 65 and above will account for 69% of total population growth, reflecting the area's aging demographic trend.
-In contrast, both the 5 to 14 and 0 to 4 age groups are projected to decrease in numbers.
+Yagoona-Birrong has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than Australia's national average of 38 years.
+The 5-14 age group comprises 14.0% of the population, higher than in Greater Sydney, while the 35-44 cohort makes up 12.8%.
+Between 2021 and present, the 75-84 age group has increased from 4.1% to 5.0% of the population.
+Conversely, the 55-64 age group has decreased from 11.7% to 10.7%.
+By 2041, Yagoona-Birrong's population is projected to see significant demographic changes.
+The 75-84 age cohort is expected to rise substantially by 883 people (75%), from 1,177 to 2,061.
+Notably, the combined 65+ age groups will account for 69% of total population growth, indicating an aging demographic trend.
+In contrast, both the 5-14 and 0-4 age groups are projected to decrease in numbers.

 Frequently Asked Questions - Age